TheHexangle/HexanglesHypixelPack/README.md

 Extra Textures And Fixes Made By VanillaTweaks: https://vanillatweaks.net

-I am not accociated with Minecraft and all 1.14+ assets are owned by mojang: https://www.minecraft.net/en-us
+I am not accociated with Minecraft/Mojang and all 1.14+ assets are owned by mojang: https://www.minecraft.net/en-us